GeekTrainer/learn-django/Module5/Module5_Unit5.md

 ```
 For this page we have divided it into two columns.
 Each function will be contained in its own column with a list of current shelters.
 We have also added the shelter name as a URL that is associated with the shelter `id`.
 By adding this URL the database will then know what shelter information to return.

 In addition to the template we also need to create the two other templates that will hold the forms.
 The first template to create is **update_shelter.html**.
-Afer creating the template then add the below code under the comment `<!--TODO: extend page layout and add Update form-->`.
+After creating the template then add the below code under the comment `<!--TODO: extend page layout and add Update form-->`.

 ```html
 <!--TODO: extend page layout and add Update form-->